 2. Good attitudes.
 This may sound strange, but discouragement, for example, tends to harm the bones.
 Bones are your support, and when you do not feel supported, it can affect the bones.

-3. Making the body more yang in Chinese medical terms.
+3. Making the body more yang in macrobiotic terminology.
 We do this using nutrition, mainly.
-This is important for the bones, that are very yang structures.
+This is important for the bones, which are very yang structures.

-4. Getting rid of your traumas is very helpful for bone health.
-This is a psychological factor, but important.
+4. Resolving and clearing traumas is very helpful for bone health.

-7. As mentioned earlier, removing metals like lead and aluminum is imperative as well.
+6. As mentioned earlier, removing metals like lead and aluminum is imperative as well.
 Chelation will not remove them deeply enough.
-I don’t know of any way to do it as well as with a nutritional balancing program.
+I donÕt know of any way to do it as well as with a development program.